 The changes as a result of our SEO campaign had a dramatic impact on the performance of the website.
 We hit record highs for traffic and turned the new website into a valuable asset rather than a sinking ship.

-- 33% increase in organic search traffic YOY
+- 33% increase in organic search traffic year 1

 This traffic had a quick and dramatic impact on inbound sales activity and put a renewed trust into digital marketing and how it can help a business.